xebiarohan/Javascript-And-Typescript/README_TYPESCRIPT.md

             arr.push("alpha");
             arr.push({});

+#### void
+It is used as a function datatype, when we dont want to return any value from a function

+            function print(): void {
+                  console.log("Hello world");
+            }

+#### Function
+It is used to specify that a variable is of function type.

+            function add(num1: number, num2: number): number {
+                  return num1+ num2;
+            }
+            let combiner:: Function;
+            combiner = 10      // !!!ERROR!!!
+            combiner = add;     // works fine

+            console.log(combiner(5,10));   // 15

+We can be more specific like which kind of method we can assign to a variable like how many parameter it takes and what should be the return type of the method.

+            let combiner: (num1: number,num2: number) => number;

+#### unknown
+Its also a new datatype.
+This is used when we are not sure about the datatype of the variable.
+It is little different from any in the way that we cannot use this variable anywhere like

+            let name: unknown;
+            name = 1;    // Works
+            name = "alpha"  // works

+            let firstName: string;
+            firstName = name    // !!!
+ERROR!!! because both have different types

+            if(typeof name === "string") {
+                  firstName = name;    // works
+            }

+Its better than any because it forces used to check the type before using it anywhere.

+#### never
+This datatype is used for function which can never return any value like in case of a general exception method.

+            const generalException: never = (message: string,code: number) => {
+                  throw {message: message,errorCode: code};
+            }

 ### Union Types
 Union types is used when a variable can expect more than 1 data type value but defined number of data types. like a variable can have string or number in that case we use union types.